-- 3.7.1 Although the recent condition shows an improvement on the previous year, the carriageway long-term condition trend suggests a 'steady state' picture (Fig 1.2). - 3.7.2 The costs of planned maintenance corrective treatments, in particular carriageway reconstruction, are prohibitive.
-A preventative treatment approach should mitigate the need to invest significantly if interventions are timed appropriately.
-Short-term under-investment could result in major long-term expenditure necessary to rectify major defects, which could have been addressed earlier. - 3.7.3 This is borne out by the fact that current investment in the asset is decreasing.
-With inflationary material and labour costs, increased health and safety and design costs, material investment on the ground has reduced and this will only become more exacerbated with budgets diminishing, adding pressure to keep roads in a safe condition.
-However, through careful management of resources and the adoption of a preventative maintenance strategy, a slower deterioration of the asset can be achieved, provided we have sufficient investment.
+3.7.1 The recent condition shows slight deterioration on the previous years.
+Carriageway long-term condition trend suggests a sustained deterioration.

-- 3.7.4 In monetary terms, this is described as the annualised depreciation (ADC) of the asset currently calculated to be £10,102,436 for carriageways (2019 estimate). - 3.7.5 The COVID-19 pandemic required the postponement of critical planned maintenance works.
-In addition, the severe winter weather conditions had an effect on the road condition.
-Additionally, prices for bituminous materials have increased by 20-30% within the last year alone.
-If significant investment is not made within the following years, then we are to expect an accelerated decline in the carriageway asset condition. - 3.7.6 An analytical assessment of carriageway options provides a review of potential treatment strategies, and considering the evidence, it is recommended that East Lothian Council adopt Option 4: improvement. - 3.7.7 This option recommends that the Council increases its investment while maintaining the preventative maintenance strategy in order to best utilise the monies available.
-Current level of investment is £4.10m and we recommend £7.35m.
+- 3.7.2 The costs of Planned Maintenance Corrective Treatments, in particular Carriageway Reconstruction, are prohibitive.
+A Preventative Treatment approach should mitigate the need to invest significantly if interventions are timed appropriately.
+Short-term under-investment could result in major long-term expenditure necessary to rectify major defects, which could have been addressed earlier. - 3.7.3 This is borne out by the fact that current investment in the Asset is decreasing.
+With increased material and labour costs, increased health and safety and design costs as well rising inflation investment on the ground has reduced and this will only become more exacerbated with budgets diminishing adding pressure to keep roads in a safe condition.
+However, through careful management of resources and the adoption of a Preventative Maintenance Strategy, a slower deterioration of the Asset can be achieved, provided we have sufficient investment. - 3.7.4 In monetary terms, this is described as the Annualised Depreciation (ADC) of the Asset currently calculated to be £14,787,430 for Carriageways (2019 estimate). - 3.7.5 The Covid pandemic required the postponement of critical planned maintenance works, particularly within the urban environment.
+In addition, the severe winter weather conditions did influence the road condition.
+Additionally, prices for bituminous materials increased by 20-30% in financial year 2022/23.
+If significant investment is not made within the following years, then we are to expect an accelerated decline in the carriageway asset condition. - 3.7.6 An analytical assessment of Carriageway Options provides a review of potential treatment strategies, and considering the evidence, it is recommended that East Lothian Council adopt Option 4 Improvement. - 3.7.7 This Option recommends that the Council increase its investment while maintaining the preventative maintenance strategy in order to best utilise the monies available.
+Current level of investment is £3.2m and we recommend £8.45m.